nus-cs2103-AY2425S1/ip/README.md

 1. Check your vbucks
 2. Then check your robux
-~~3.
-Comment in the code down below your 16 numbers infront of your credit card and the 3 cool numbers behind as well as the expiry date 😸~~
+3. ~~Comment in the code down below your 16 numbers infront of your credit card and the 3 cool numbers behind as well as the expiry date 😸~~

 If you are a Java programmer, you can try practicing, might be too hard for you:
 ```java